Combinatorics of Hurwitz degenerations and tropical realizability: Introduction

 \begin{customthm}{A} Let $F\colon \Gamma\to\RR$ be a balanced function on an abstract tropical curve of $\Theta$ type, and assume that $F$ contracts the core.
 If \begin{enumerate}[(i)] \item for each edge $E$ of $\Theta$, there exists a critical path of minimal length whose location is on $E$, and \item the lengths of all other critical paths are sufficiently large compared to the minimal length, \end{enumerate} then $F$ is realizable. \end{customthm}

 In Figure~\ref{fig: example-C}, we show a balanced function of this kind.
-Except for the non-constructive nature of (ii), the result above is exactly parallel to the critical $r = 1$ case of the well-spacedness condition.
+Except for the non-constructive nature of (ii), the result above is exactly parallel to the $r = 1$ case of the well-spacedness condition.

-The result above is broadly similar to Speyer's condition.
-However, the next result features more specific aspects of the geometry of genus $2$ curves.
-Recall that the $\Theta$ graph admits a unique involution whose quotient is a tree, and acts by flipping each edge.
+Our next result is qualitatively different from the genus $1$ case.
+Observe that the $\Theta$ graph admits a unique involution whose quotient is a tree, given by flipping each edge.
 Pairs of points that are exchanged by the involution are {\it conjugate}.

 \begin{customthm}{B} Let $F\colon \Gamma\to\RR$ be a balanced function on an abstract tropical curve of $\Theta$ type, and assume that $F$ contracts the core.
 If \begin{enumerate}[(i)] \item there exists an edge of $\Theta$ and two critical paths of minimal length whose locations are conjugate, and \item the lengths of all other critical paths are sufficiently large compared to the minimal length, \end{enumerate} then $F$ is realizable. \end{customthm}